|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 For Florida Tech programs covered by this policy, background checks for personnel will be conducted in accordance with the university’s Background Checks Policy.
 Except where required by law, criminal background checks of University faculty, staff, students and volunteers that are conducted pursuant to this Policy will be used only for purposes of confirming that the subject does not possess a criminal background that poses a risk to minors.
 The results will otherwise be kept confidential and maintained separately from the individual's personnel or student file.

 The Office of Human Resources will maintain a roster of individuals who have been cleared and approved to participate in Florida Tech programs involving Minors and the dates on which a new background check will be required.
-A new background check is required at least annually.
+A new background check is required at least every two years.

 Volunteers such as guest speakers and presenters who are expected to contribute less than 10 hours of time per month are exempt from the criminal background check requirements, as long as a person who meets the background screening requirement is always present and has the volunteer within sight.